bonobonet/bonobonet.github.io/docs/configuring.md

 #### Operator class

-We also give _operators_ higher priveleges (within their own class):
+We also give _operators_ higher privileges (within their own class):

 ```
 /* Special class for IRCOps with higher limits */